Last Updated on February 28, 2020

 Pork Loin Roast

-Another versatile hunk of meat, pork loin roast is amenable to many preparations.
-Grill it for the perfect char, or roast it low and slow in a Dutch oven, basting it with beef broth.
-For a crunchy exterior, sear it in a screaming hot cast iron pan before roasting it in the oven.
-It holds up to the most herb-filled of marinades and rubs, but a simple kosher salt, crushed black pepper, and olive oil coating will also do for a flavorful meal.
-This roast pork loin with apples recipe opts for the latter but jazzes it up by roasting the loin alongside apples and herbs.
+It’s a versatile cut: Grill it for the perfect char, or roast it low and slow in a Dutch oven, basting it with beef broth.
+For a crunchy exterior, sear it in a screaming-hot cast iron pan before roasting it.
+It holds up to the most flavorful marinades and rubs, but it’s also very satisfying seasoned simply with sea salt and cracked black pepper.

 Ribeye Roast

-Do you love ribeye steaks?
-If you do, you’ll love the king-size version, the ribeye roast.
+If you love a ribeye steak, get ready for the king-size version, the ribeye roast.

-Tender and juicy, this hunk of beef is cut from the center of the rib section of the animal.
-It’s a perfect roasted for a Sunday dinner or a holiday meal, with a savory spice blend and a crackly crust.
+Tender and juicy, it’s cut from the center of the rib section of the animal.
+It’s perfect roasted for a Sunday dinner or a holiday meal, rubbed with a savory spice blend.

 Whole Chicken